brycewray/eleventy_solo/src/posts/2020/10/forward-paas.md

 With the three hosts I described in “[A normal person’s guide to static website hosting](/posts/2020/09/normal-persons-guide-static-website-hosting),” deploying content is as simple and quick as pushing a commit to your chosen online repository.
 With Cloudflare Workers, you have to use Cloudflare’s `wrangler` command-line interface (CLI) tools (which I’d compare favorably to [Firebase](https://firebase.google.com)’s CLI tools).
 I’m currently mitigating this through a [GitHub Action](https://github.com/features/actions),  an approach similar to what I described in “[O say can you CI/CD?](/posts/2020/06/o-say-can-you-ci-cd)” and “[Ignition sequence start](/posts/2020/09/ignition-sequence-start)”; but none of this is for normal, non-nerdy folks.

 (For those who care: the GitHub Action is at the end of this post.
-The one shown is for using the [Hugo](https://gohugo.io) static site generator, which is what the site was using as of this site's original publication.)
+In fact, I provided two: one for the [Hugo](https://gohugo.io) static site generator (SSG), and one for the [Eleventy](https://11ty.dev) SSG.)

 There’s another minor issue, but it’s also fairly easily resolved although it took me several days to find the answer, eventually with help from two extremely kind gentlemen.
 (Thanks again, [Kenton Varda](https://stackoverflow.com/users/2686899/kenton-varda) and [Brian Li](https://brianli.com/)!)
 Here’s the deal: if you put a *regular* site behind Cloudflare, the service automatically caches the usual static assets (in my site’s case, CSS and font files, since [Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu) [handles nearly all of the images](/posts/2020/07/transformed)) so they’ll load faster after the first time.
 But, [with a Cloudflare Workers site, it doesn’t work that way *by default*](https://stackoverflow.com/questions/64254291/cache-control-headers-in-a-cloudflare-workers-site), so you have to add a little JavaScript to make it happen.[^2] Again, it’s not for non-nerds, at least not right now.